 What can’t Oyster Reefs do?

 Oyster reefs once proliferated along the Atlantic Coast of North America.
-For example, Chesapeake Bay only has 1% of their original oyster reef habitats.
-However, as shellfish aquaculture increases in popularity we are really seeing the benefits of these bivalves.
+For example, the Chesapeake Bay currently has only 1-2% of their original oyster reef habitats.
+However, as shellfish aquaculture increases in popularity we are seeing the benefits of these bivalves.
 Not only do they serve as a consumable good for many predators (including humans!) but they also filtrate pollutants in our coastal waters.
 The size of these reefs also create habitat for many coastal fisheries and invertebrates.

 What is not really known is how oyster reefs can protect us.
 Oyster reefs are often located in coastal nearshore waters.
 These reefs can potentially absorb wave energy during storm events or extreme hide tides by physically blocking waves as they head to shore.
 This often reduces waves or attenuates wave energy in coastal bays.
 Research conducted by Patricia Wilberg and colleagues from the University of Virginia quantified just how effective oyster reefs are at absorbing wave energy and protecting coastal developments.